F286/f286.github.io/_posts/2018-07-21-feminine-hero-archetype.md

 Desirable virginal woman tames the noble beast through love.

-Enters into a relationship with him, learning and changing herself.
+Enters into a relationship with him, learning and changing both.

 Journeying inwards, she saves and transforms him, becoming one.